 Today, the Internet has made it possible for people with few resources to gain access to more information than at any time in human history.
-Yet it appears to be easier to find out the amount of space debris orbiting the Earth than it is to know how many unarmed people have died at the hands of the police in municipalities across the country.
+Yet even today, in the information age, it’s easier for the average person to find out the amount of space debris orbiting the Earth than it is for an investigative journalist to find out how many unarmed people have died at the hands of law enforcement in the United States.

 In an article titled, “Is Police Brutality on the Rise”, Mary Sanchez of the Chicago Tribune recently reported: